 So lets place our qualifying bet with Coral.
 You know you need to place a bet of £5 to qualify.
 Simply click on the ‘1.61‘ button underneath ‘Arsenal’, enter your stake of £5 and click ‘Place Bet.
 That’s it the BACK bet is placed.

 Placing Our Lay Bet!

 What you don’t know yet is how much you need to stake at Smarkets to even out your bets.
-This is where I use my Match Betting Calculator.
-You simply select the ‘Qualifying Bet’ setting and input the stake and odds from your back bet, plus the odds of your lay bet.
+This is where I use a Match Betting Calculator (I’ll tell you where to get a matched betting calculator, along with some really good guides at the end of the blog).
+You simply insert your back stake of £5 and our back odds which were 1.61 for Arsenal to win (back commission is 0% as coral don’t charge us a commission).
+We then insert our lay odds which are 1.63 on Arsenal to lose (Smarkets charge us 2% commission so insert 2% as the lay commission).
 The calculator will then tell you how much you need to stake at Smarkets to be as close to breaking even as possible.
-Based on my Liverpool example, that is a stake of £5.14 and results in a tiny overall loss of 12 pence.
+Based on my Arsenal example, that is a stake of £5.14 and results in a tiny overall loss of 12 pence.
 You can see this from the calculator results below.

 In order to double check that we are placing the correct amounts on our bets we can use a checking calculator (I’ll tell you were you can find this and some other brilliant stuff to help make things a lot easier later in the blog).
 But for now take a look at the calculator below.
 You’ll see that I’ve placed in the £10 stake and the 1.61 Back Odds and 1.63 Lay Odds as in the diagram above.
 Scroll down a little further the part circled in red and you’ll see the “Profit Breakdown” show us that whether we win or lose the bet we will make a 20p loss on our qualifying bet.